tinmarino/nogil/README.md

 ## Why are sigils useful anyway ?
+> Doubtless this is somewhat interesting to someone somewhere, but we'll restrain ourselves from talking about them somehow (TimToady)

 __Brief:__ Sigils can be seem as type declaration.
 They permit compiler optimisation and avoid user error at compile time.